Profile: Anders Behring Breivik

 Breivik was previously a member of the right-wing Progress Party (FrP), the second largest party in Norway's parliament.
 He was also a member of the FrP youth wing from 1997 to 2006/2007.
-He deleted his membership in 2007.'Ordinary boy'
+He deleted his membership in 2007.

-Breivik was born on 13 February 1979 in London, where his father, a diplomat, had been stationed at the time.
+Breivik was born on 13 February 1979 in Oslo.
+His mother had become pregnant in London where his father, a diplomat, had been posted.
 Jens Breivik - long estranged from his son - has expressed shock at the crime.

 "I view this atrocity with absolute horror," he was quoted as saying by London's Daily Telegraph newspaper from his home in south-west France.